 Arizona Window Washers : We’re Hiring!

-If you’ve got screen doors and windows in your home it’s time to open those up and let in the sunshine, fresh air, and the warm breezes we all love!
-Because this is spring season!
+If you’ve got screen doors and windows in your , it’s time to open those up and let in the sunshine, fresh air, and the warm spring breezes we all love!
+This simple Spring cleaning tip can really freshen up your living space, especially during this vibrant season!

-When you wash your windows you may not think about screen cleaning!
-So pull out those duster cloths, vacuums or some hardcore cleaning supplies to bring in spring right!
+When you wash your windows, you may not think about screen cleaning!
+Spring cleaning tip: don’t forget your window screens.
+Pull out those duster cloths, vacuums, or some hardcore cleaning supplies to bring in spring right!
 Let’s talk about how to clean window screens.

 How to Clean Window Screens

-When removing the screens before cleaning it can be helpful to place all hardware as to room, window, inside/outside, or other identifying features in labels bags or other container to make reinstalling the screens easier.
+Spring cleaning tip: When removing the screens before cleaning, it can be helpful to place all hardware—such as room, window, inside/outside, or other identifying features—in labeled bags or another container to make reinstalling the screens easier.

 Once the screen(s) are removed, place them on a drop cloth or tarp on a smooth piece of ground and soak the screen with a garden hose; warm water when possible.

-Take a toothbrush or other soft bristle brush and scrum whatever dirt and buildup are still on the screens, using light pressure to avoid damaging the mesh.
-Some screens are much softer and need light pressure while stronger screens can handle more pressure.
+Take a toothbrush or other soft-bristle brush and scrub whatever dirt and buildup are still on the screens, using light pressure to avoid damaging the mesh.
+Some screens are much softer and need light pressure, while stronger screens can handle more pressure.

 Wipe off all residue with a sponge and rinse both sides of the screen thoroughly with a hose.
 The soaking or scrubbing steps may need to be repeated for stubborn buildup.